EDMdesigner/EDMdesigner-API-Doc/README.md

 #### Parameters (you should post):
    * users {Array} /REQUIRED/ List of the ids of the users you want to upload the headers.
-   * headers {Array} /REQUIRED/ The list of headers which the selected users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a header object should look like, pls read [this](#headers--footers) part of the documentation.
+   * headers {Array} /REQUIRED/ The list of headers which the selected users will be able to use. __Please note that if you upload a new list, the old list will be overwrited!__ If you want to know how a header object should look like, please read [this](#structure) part of the documentation.

 ####Answer:
 An object with two arrays: